Sage-Bionetworks/portalsDocs/articles/getting_started_clients.md

 ## Command Line

-The Synapse command line client comes with the Synapse Python package.
+The Synapse command line client is implemented in Python and comes with the Synapse Python package.
 To install the Synapse command line client, please make sure that you have `Python` and `pip` installed.
 [Instruction on `Python` installation](https://www.python.org/downloads/) [Instruction on `pip` installation](https://pip.pypa.io/en/stable/installing/)